Omsk Omsk Oblast, Russia Travel Guide

 Be aware of potential for exploitation in informal sectors.
 Always use reputable services.
 Handle begging sensitively; consider donating to established local charities rather than giving directly, which sometimes perpetuate cycles.

-Reduce your environmental footprint by opting for products that are durable, reusable, and locally sourced.
+Reduce your environmental footprint by selecting products that are durable, reusable, and locally sourced.
 Avoid excessive packaging and single-use items if you can.

 Carry a reusable water bottle to avoid buying plastic bottles, a simple step with a big impact.